 STEP #1: Create the Layout for the Summary Worksheet

-NOTE: Each range in the monthly sales worksheets need to have the same layout.
+When consolidating by position, each range in the monthly sales worksheets (source data) need to have the same layout.
 The reason this method is referred to as Consolidate by Position is by the virtue that all the source worksheets -in this case July, August & September worksheets -have the same data structure…in the sense that cell C5, for instance, stores the sales for Carolee, for RAV4.
 This is consistent in all the worksheets.
 If this is not the case, you may need to look at the Consolidate by Category or how to use Power Query to learn how you can achieve the same results.

 STEP #2: Invoke the Consolidate Feature

-Select cell C5 in the summary worksheet.
-From the Data menu click Consolidate.
+Select cell C5 in the summary worksheet and from the Data menu click Consolidate.

 STEP #3: Set the Data Source and Base Function